-(1) Amounts shown as exercisable or unexercisable reflect the vesting status of each individual's options within 60 days of March 8, 2011.
+- (1) Amounts shown as exercisable or unexercisable reflect the vesting status of each individual's options within 60 days of March 13, 2012.
 Time-based options awarded to Named Executives normally vest and became exercisable in five equal annual installments of 20% of the total number of options awarded, beginning on the date of first anniversary of the date of grant and on each of the next succeeding four anniversaries thereafter and have a 10 year term.
+Time-based options fully vest in the event of a Change in Control as defined in the applicable Stock Incentive Plan. - (2) Amounts shown include performance-based RSUs awarded in 2011 with both a performance trigger and a three-year time-based trigger.
+In 2012, the performance-based trigger was determined by the Board of Directors to have been achieved in 2011, and the awards will therefore vest on March 1, 2014.
+Also includes time-based long-term retention

-Time-based options fully vest in the event of a Change in Control as defined in the applicable Stock Incentive Plan.
-(2) Amounts shown include RSUs that were awarded to the Named Executive Officers in lieu of 15% of their 2009 discretionary and performance-based cash bonus, and in lieu of 25% of their 2008 performance-based cash bonus.
+- awards subject to continued employment until, and cliff-vesting as of, December 31, 2015.
+Amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum value expected upon achievement of the time-based goals of the awards. - Amounts shown include RSUs awarded to the Named Executive Officers in lieu of 25% of their 2008 performance-based cash bonus, and in lieu of 15% of their 2009 discretionary and performance-based cash bonus.
 The RSUs are subject to three year cliff-vesting.
-At the end of the vesting period, the Company will issue one share of Common Stock for each vested RSU.
 RSUs fully vest in the event of a Change in Control, disability or retirement, as defined in the 2007 stock Incentive Plan, or in the event of death.
-If the Named Executive Officer terminates employment for any other reason, he will receive cash equal to (i) the number of RSUs multiplied by two-thirds, and then multiplied by the lesser of (ii) the mean sales price of a share of Common Stock on the date of grant or (iii) the mean sales price of a share of Common Stock on the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum value expected upon achievement of the time-based goals of the awards.
+Under these awards, the Company will issue one share of Common Stock for each vested RSU at the end of the vesting period.
+If the Named Executive Officer terminates employment for any other reason, he will receive cash equal to (i) the number of RSUs multiplied by two-thirds, and then multiplied by the lesser of (ii) the mean sales price of a share of Common Stock on the date of grant or (iii) the mean sales price of a share of Common Stock on the date of termination.
+The 2008 performance-based RSUs vested and were issued on February 3, 2012.
+Amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum value expected upon achievement of the time-based goals of the awards.

-OPTION EXERCISES AND STOCK VESTED IN 2010 TABLE
+OPTION EXERCISES AND STOCK VESTED IN 2011 TABLE

-The following table sets forth the value of equity realized by the Named Executive Officers upon exercise of vested options or the vesting of deferred stock during 2009.
-(For further information on stock options and grants made in 2010 to the Named Executive Officers, see the "GRANTS OF PLAN-BASED AWARDS TABLE" above.)
+The following table sets forth the value of equity realized by the Named Executive Officers upon exercise of vested options or the vesting of deferred stock during 2011.
+(For further information on stock options and grants made in 2011 to the Named Executive Officers, see the "GRANTS OF PLAN-BASED AWARDS TABLE" above.)

-Option Awards Stock Awards (1)
+Option Awards Stock Awards

-Named Executive Officer Number of Shares Acquired on Exercise (#) Value Realized Upon Exercise (§) Number of Shares Acquired Upon Vesting (#) Value Realized on Vesting §
+Named Executive Officer Number of Shares Acquired on Exercise (1) (#) Value Realized Upon Exercise (2) (§) Number of Shares Acquired Upon Vesting (1) (#) Value Realized Upon Vesting (2) (\$)

-Michael O. Fifer (2) 240,000 \$2,378,400 14,573 \$263,193
+Michael O. Fifer 254,970 \$4,396,009

-Thomas A. Dineen 5,572 \$100,633
+Thomas A. Dineen 87,614 \$975,545

-Christopher J. Killoy 5,572 \$100,633
+Christopher J. Killoy 135,864 \$1,988,444

-Thomas P. Sullivan 5,572 \$100,633

-Mark T. Lang 5,572 \$100,633
+Mark T. Lang 0 \$0

-Total 240,000 \$2,378,400 36,861 \$665,725
+Thomas P. Sullivan 125,864 \$2,783,216

+Total 604,312 \$10,143,214 0 \$0